shubhamkumar13/LeanAide/newserver/README.md

 # RESCRIPT
 - TODO
-    - alrealy talked about the why, talk about how
+    - already talked about the why, talk about how